 In particular, when it comes to journal publications, the title of the research article is followed by authors’ names, the address of the institutional affiliation where the study was conducted, and the date when the paper got to the journal editor.

 There are also specific rules when listing the authors’ names: first name, middle initial, and last name.
 It is also necessary to include the names of people who made a special contribution to the research.
 Moreover, you place an asterisk next to the name of the author, to whom others should address correspondence.

 Usually, the length of an abstract is from half a page to one single-spaced page.
-It comprises of a brief and concise summary of paper objectives, applied methods, results, and conclusion.
+It comprises a brief and concise summary of paper objectives, applied methods, results, and conclusion.

 What Are the Key Purposes of the Abstract?

 Therefore, if the matter of the problem and the research purpose is not properly indicated in the title, make sure to pay more attention to these issues in the abstract.
-Besides, mention which theoretical and experimental plan was used, sum up the main findings, and pinpoint the major conclusions.
+Besides, mention which theoretical and experimental plan was used, sum up the main findings and pinpoint the major conclusions.

 In this section, you succinctly state the objectives of the thesis and their significance for the research.
 If some pertinent literature needs to be reviewed, remember to cite it according to the rules.
 The introductory section is actually more detailed than it is allowed for a regular journal article.

-Moreover, in this section, you should clearly state the research problem (research question) and provide argumentation why you have chosen it for studying.
+Moreover, in this section, you should clearly state the research problem (research question) and provide an argumentation of why you have chosen it for studying.
 Outline the previous findings of other researchers by properly citing them.
 Provide information about the significance of the research as well as its scope and limitations.